140+ Eligible Health Expenses.

 - Any prescription medicine obtained through a licensed pharmacist is eligible.
 Include your prescription

-- Cosmetic surgery – considered a medical expense if it is performed for medical or reconstructive purposes, such as correcting a congenital deformity or injury from an accident
+- Cosmetic surgery – considered a medical expense if performed for medical or reconstructive purposes, such as correcting a congenital deformity or an injury from an accident

-- Fertility-related procedures – expenses incurred for medical treatment or hospitalization for conception of a child.
-Expenses for a surrogate mother are not covered
+- Fertility-related procedures – expenses for medical treatment or hospitalization for conception of a child (expenses for a surrogate mother are not covered)

-- Laser eye surgery – the amount paid to a medical practitioner or a public or licensed private hospital
+- Laser eye surgery – amounts paid to a medical practitioner or a public or licensed private hospital

-- Medical services provided outside of Canada – if you travel outside Canada to get medical services, you can claim the amounts you paid to a medical practitioner and a public or licensed private hospital
+- Medical services provided outside of Canada – eligible if paid to a medical practitioner or a public or licensed private hospital while traveling

-- Tests – the cost of non-holistic diagnostic tests such as electrocardiographs, stool examinations, sugar content tests, metabolism tests, radiological services or procedures, urine analysis, spinal fluid tests, allergy and asthma testing*
+- Diagnostic tests – non-holistic tests such as electrocardiographs, stool examinations, blood sugar tests, metabolism tests, radiological services, urine analysis, spinal fluid tests, allergy and asthma testing* (cannot be prescribed by a naturopath or nutritionist)

 - Treatment centre for a person addicted to drugs, alcohol, or gambling*

-- Air conditioner for a person with a severe chronic illness, disease, or disorder.
-The eligible amount is $1,000 or 50% of the amount paid, whichever is less*
+- Air conditioner – for a person with a severe chronic illness, disease, or disorder (eligible amount is $1,000 or 50% of the cost, whichever is less)*

-- Air filter, cleaner, purifier for severe chronic respiratory ailment*
+- Air filter, cleaner, or purifier – for severe chronic respiratory ailment*

-- Any apparatus or materials paid directly to a doctor, dentist, nurse, or hospital
+- Apparatus or materials – paid directly to a doctor, dentist, nurse, or hospital

-- Any device designed to assist an individual in walking where the individual has a mobility impairment
+- Mobility devices – designed to assist an individual with a mobility impairment in walking

-- Baby breathing monitor with written certification from a medical practitioner that the infant is at risk of sudden infant death syndrome*
+- Baby breathing monitor – with written certification from a medical practitioner confirming risk of sudden infant death syndrome*

-- Bathroom aids to help a person get in or out of a bathtub/shower or on and off a toilet*
+- Bathroom aids – to help a person get in or out of a bathtub or shower, or on and off a toilet*

-- Braille note takers, printers, synthetic speech systems, large print-on-screen devices, computer peripherals, and other devices designed for a person who is blind to operate a computer*
+- Braille devices – note takers, printers, synthetic speech systems, large print-on-screen devices, computer peripherals, and similar equipment for individuals who are blind*

 - Crutches